howl-editor/howl/bundles/markdown/misc/example.md

 But we choose not to lex the*m when they're em_bedded GFM style (normal now)

-And this *stuff really needs to be closed on the __same line to work
+And this *stuff really needs to be closed in the __same paragraph to work

 ## Code blocks galore